comictagger/comictagger/CONTRIBUTING.md

 pip install .
 ```

-6. (optionall) run pytest to ensure that their are no failures (xfailed means expected failure)
+6. (optionally) run pytest to ensure that their are no failures (xfailed means expected failure)
 ```
 $ pytest
 ============================= test session starts ==============================